Women's National Basketball Association: Houston domination and league expansion (1997–2000)

-The WNBA centered its marketing campaign, dubbed "We Got Next", around stars Rebecca Lobo, Lisa Leslie, and Sheryl Swoopes.
+The WNBA centered its marketing campaign, dubbed "We Got Next," around stars Rebecca Lobo, Lisa Leslie, and Sheryl Swoopes.
 In the league's first season, Leslie's Los Angeles Sparks underperformed, and Swoopes sat out much of the season due to her pregnancy.
-The WNBA's true star in 1997 was WNBA MVP Cynthia Cooper, Swoopes' teammate on the Houston Comets.
-The Comets defeated Lobo's New York Liberty in the first WNBA Championship game.

-The initial "We Got Next" advertisement ran before each WNBA season until it was replaced with the "We Got Game" campaign.
+Perhaps the WNBA's first star was MVP Cynthia Cooper, Swoopes' teammate on the Houston Comets.
+The Comets defeated Lobo's New York Liberty in the first WNBA championship game.
+The initial "We Got Next" advertisement ran before each season until it was replaced with a "We Got Game" campaign.

-Two teams were added in 1998 (Detroit and Washington), and two more were added in 1999 (Orlando and Minnesota), bringing the number of teams in the league up to twelve.
+Two teams were added in 1998 (Detroit and Washington), and two more in 1999 (Orlando and Minnesota), bringing the total number of teams in the league up to 12.
 The 1999 season began with a collective bargaining agreement between players and the league, marking the first collective bargaining agreement to be signed in the history of women's professional sports.

-The WNBA also announced in 1999 that it would add four more teams for the 2000 season (the Indiana Fever, the Seattle Storm, the Miami Sol, and the Portland Fire), bringing the league up to 16 teams, with WNBA President Val Ackerman discussing expansion: "This won't be the end of it.
+That year, the WNBA also announced that it would add four more teams for the 2000 season (the Indiana Fever, the Seattle Storm, the Miami Sol, and the Portland Fire), bringing the league up to 16 teams.
+WNBA president Val Ackerman discussed expansion by saying, "This won't be the end of it.
 We expect to keep growing the league."

-In 1999, the league's chief competition, the American Basketball League, folded.
-Many of the ABL's star players, including several Olympic gold medalists (such as Nikki McCray and Dawn Staley) and a number of standout college performers (including Kate Starbird and Jennifer Rizzotti), then joined the rosters of WNBA teams and, in so doing, enhanced the overall quality of play in the league.
+In 1999, the league's chief competition, the American Basketball League (ABL), declared bankruptcy.
+Many of the ABL's star players, including several Olympic gold medalists (such as Nikki McCray and Dawn Staley) and a number of standout college performers (including Kate Starbird and Jennifer Rizzotti), joined the rosters of WNBA teams, enhancing the overall quality of play in the league.
 When a lockout resulted in an abbreviated NBA season, the WNBA saw faltering TV viewership.

 On May 23, 2000, the Houston Comets became the first WNBA team to be invited to the White House Rose Garden.
 Before this invitation, only men's sports teams had traveled to the White House.
 At the end of the 2000 season, the Houston Comets won their fourth championship, capturing every title since the league's inception.
-Led by the "Big Three" of Sheryl Swoopes, Tina Thompson, and four-time Finals MVP Cynthia Cooper, the Comets dominated every team in the league.
-Under head coach Van Chancellor, the team posted a 98–24 record through their first four seasons (16–3 in the Playoffs).
+Led by the "Big Three" of Sheryl Swoopes, Tina Thompson, and Cynthia Cooper (who won the Finals MVP for all four championships), the Comets dominated every team in the league.
+Under head coach Van Chancellor, the team posted a 98–24 record their first four seasons (16–3 in the playoffs).
 After 2000, Cooper retired from the league, and the Comets' dynasty came to an end.